-At its most transformative, what is needed is In this context, it is no surprise that local authe transfer of money into community renewthorities may struggle to fund some of their able energy, good-quality affordable housing, loftier ambitions when it comes to their climate a decent welfare system and other socially action plans.
-Indeed, when asked by the Local regenerative ends.
-For too long, the development Government Association (LGA) what barriers of this transformative potential has been arrested they faced in tackling the climate emergency, by the outsourcing of important investment decifunding was identified as by far the single greatsions to fund managers.
-At present, the mobilisaest barrier to action (LGA, 2020). tion of our common wealth to build a better world to finance efforts for a green and just economic recovery following the economic impacts of
+At its most transformative, what is needed is the transfer of money into community renewable energy, good-quality affordable housing, a decent welfare system and other socially regenerative ends.
+For too long, the development Government Association (LGA) what barriers of this transformative potential has been arrested by the outsourcing of important investment decisions to fund managers.
+At present, the mobilisation of our common wealth to build a better world remains captive to transnational corporations with little or no democratic oversight.
+In 2021, with the planet hotter than it has been for 12,000 years (Carrington, 2021), this cannot continue.